 Native Americans used jojoba oil to heal sores, cuts, or bruises on the skin.
 It is considered effective for moisturizing and healing the skin.
 Jojoba oil contains some nutritional ingredients such as Vitamin A, D, and E, and Antioxidants.
 This makes it a great addition to your skin or natural hair care routine.

 Benefits of Jojoba Oil on Natural Hair

-Jojoba oil contains vitamins which are overall good for both the hair and scalp.
+Jojoba oil contains vitamins that are overall good for both the hair and scalp.
 It helps to seal in moisture, condition and add shine to the hair.
-When you apply the oil before shampooing it acts as a protective barrier which prevents ingredients like sulfates from stripping your hair of its natural oils.
+When you apply the oil before shampooing it acts as a protective barrier that prevents ingredients like sulfates from stripping your hair of its natural oils.

 The fatty acids and natural alcohol present in the jojoba plant helps to nourish the hair and stimulate hair growth.
 The jojoba oil has qualities which are identical to the sebum in your scalp, they do the same work of natural oils on your scalp.
 This ensures that your hair stays healthy and grows to its maximum length.
 Jojoba oil encourages hair regrowth for people with thinning hair or who are balding.

-It also serves as a natural moisturizer which can be used to fill cracks on the surface of the hair cuticle and repair hair damaged by heat or styling.
+It also serves as a natural moisturizer that can be used to fill cracks on the surface of the hair cuticle and repair hair damaged by heat or styling.

-It is an essential during wash days, applying the oil before shampooing seals in moisture and prevents sulphate in shampoos from stripping your hair of it's natural oils.
+It is essential during wash days, applying the oil before shampooing seals in moisture and prevents sulfate in shampoos from stripping your hair of its natural oils.
 Jojoba oil could be helpful for people with thin hair which frequently gets weighed down by heavy conditioners.

 How to use Jojoba Oil on your Natural Hair